guhansiyer/checkmate/README.md

 # Scorekeeping

-# User/Move analysis
+# Computer analysis through Lichess

-Lichess is an internet chess server that has
+Lichess is one of the most popular internet chess servers in use.
+It contains many features such as puzzles, variants like Chess960, and tournaments.

+Lichess also preforms computer analysis using the Stockfish chess engine, and allows users to import their own games using the PGN format.
+Checkmate uses these features to allow users to receive computer analysis of their real life chess games.

 Once all moves of a game have been compiled into a .pgn file, it can be uploaded to Lichess for user analysis